andersborgabiro/overture2stl/Overture map types explained.md

-User: Please provide an explanation of the content of each Overture map type from a real world point of view.
-Those I know of are "address","building","building_part","division","division_area","division_boundary","places","segment","connector","bathymetry","infrastructure","land","land_cover","land_use","water"
+(provided by GPT-4.1)
-Assistant: Certainly!

 Overture Maps Foundation provides open map data in a set of standardized layers, each called a "map type."
 Here’s an explanation of the real-world meaning and content of each map type you listed, based on Overture’s documentation and general mapping concepts:

 ---